josh-collinsworth/sveltekit-blog-starter/README.md

 That should get a dev server up and running (assuming you have NPM and Node installed already).
 Any changes to components and styles should auto-refresh super quickly.

-## Handling and adding posts
+## Adding new posts

 A couple of demo Markdown posts are included in `src/routes/blog/_posts`.
 These can be updated or removed, but it may be easiest to duplicate one as a starting point.
 Otherwise, to create a new post, drop a new `.md` file into `src/routes/blog/_posts`.
 It will automatically show up in the list.

 **Note: it's important that all posts have a `date` frontmatter property!** This is how they're sorted by default.
+There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

 The posts each offer a demo of a feature of SvelteKit and/or MDSvex.

 ### How posts are loaded

 Behind the scenes, when you hit the `/blog` route, you're hitting the `src/routes/blog/index.svelte` file.
-That file queries the `posts.json` endpoint for info about all posts.
-(This is available as `/blog/posts.json` in the browser, if you'd like to take a look.)
+That file queries the `posts.json.js` endpoint for info about all posts.
+(Visit `/blog/posts.json` while this project is running in the browser, if you'd like to take a look.)

 Under the hood, that endpoint uses the `fetchPosts.js` file, found in `src/lib/assets/js`.
 That file handles loading all the Markdown files inside the `_posts` folder, maybe doing some sorting, formatting, and/or filtering, then handing them back to the page.